aitoroses/cognitive-schema/README.md

 # Natural Lens

 Unlock the power of your database schema with **Natural Lens**!
-This innovative command-line interface (CLI) tool allows you to interactively explore your PostgreSQL database schema, generating insightful profiles and facilitating intelligent queries.
+This innovative command-line interface (CLI) tool allows you to interactively explore your database schemas, generating insightful profiles and facilitating intelligent queries.
 Say goodbye to tedious data analysis and hello to a seamless dialogue with your database!

 <img src="./logo.png" alt="Natural Lens Logo" width="200" height="200">

 ## Features

-- **Effortlessly Download Schemas**: Quickly connect to your PostgreSQL database and fetch the schema with a single command.
+- **Effortlessly Download Schemas**: Quickly connect to your PostgreSQL or Trino database and fetch the schema with a single command.
 - **Instant Sample Data**: Automatically retrieve and save sample data for each table, ready for in-depth analysis.
 - **AI-Powered Table Profiles**: Generate detailed profiles for each table, revealing their structure, purpose, and significant insights.
 - **Interactive Query Interface**: Engage in a conversational manner with your database schema, asking questions and receiving AI-generated responses based on the profiles.
 - **User-Friendly CLI**: Enjoy a seamless command-line experience designed for both beginners and experts, making database exploration intuitive and efficient.
+- **Future Database Support**: We plan to support additional databases in the future, expanding the capabilities of **Natural Lens**.

+## Current Database Support

+- **PostgreSQL**
+- **Trino** (currently supports OAuth only)

 ## Requirements